Join the Movement - Sign the Delay Manifesto 📑

 Restricted Mode also disables comments, which might be important for YouTube Music as they are testing a comment feature.

-Gabb Music provides Clean Music!
+Gabb Music Provides a Clean Music Option!

 Use code PYE (we’re affiliates) if you decide to purchase anything from Gabb.
 You can read more about Gabb Music on their website!